MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-devicecapability.md

 If the *Name* attribute is specified as a GUID, then it is validated as GUID.

-By default, Windows Store apps have access to print, scanner, and sensor devices.
+By default, UWP apps have access to print, scanner, and sensor devices.
 To access other types of devices, you must specify them using a **DeviceCapability** element.
 Some device capabilities must be added to the package manifest manually.
 For more info, see [How to specify device capabilities in a package manifest](https://msdn.microsoft.com/library/windows/apps/dn263092).

 For more info about capability declarations, see [App capability declarations](https://msdn.microsoft.com/library/windows/apps/hh464936).